ryandotsmith/l2met/readme.md

 ### Bucket Attrs

+Most outlet providers allow meta-data to be associated with measurements.
+Bucket attrs is the l2met feature that allows you to interact with this meta-data.

+#### Units

 L2met supports associating units with numbers by appending on a non-digit sequence after the digits.
-For example:
+L2met will assign all measurements a units of *y* unless specified.
+You can specify a unit by prepending `/[a-zA-z]+/` after the digit.
+For instance:

 ```
-measure.db.get=1ms
+measure.db.get=1ms measure.web.get=1
 ```

-This will create the following bucket:
+This will create the following buckets:

-bucket = {name="measure.db.get", vals=[1], units="ms"}
+1. {name="measure.db.get", vals=[1], units="ms"}
+2. {name="measure.web.get", vals=[1], units="y"}

+#### Min Y Value

+Librato charts allow charts to have a min y value.
+L2met sets this to 0.
+It cant not be overriden at this time.
+Open a GH issue if this is a problem for you.

 ## Setup